-Now, no grains and no refined sugar is needed, but you’d never tell.
-The texture of the cake is super moist and fluffy, with a tender crumb, and the frosting is smooth and creamy.
+The texture of the cake is super moist and fluffy, with a tender crumb, and the frosting is creamy.
 The cake is sweet and with hints of spice, without being overpowering.
+This is the kind of cake that will have people sneaking a second slice, keto diet or not!

 How do you make a low carb carrot cake?